aphalo/photobiology/README.md

 ## Examples

-This first basic example shows you how to calculate solar irradiance in W/m2 below a filter.
+The first example shows you how to estimate solar irradiance in W/m2 under a filter.
 We use a measured solar spectrum and a measured filter transmission spectrum.

 ``` r
 library(photobiology)